 Those projects have the potential to equip students with necessary theoretical knowledge and practical skills while decreasing their student loans.

-Other programs are developed to provide students with the right skills at no cost to prepare them for competition in the workplace.
+Best Student Programs are developed to provide students with the right skills at no cost to prepare them for competition in the workplace.